yulya3102/agda-asm/paper/Primer.md

 себя
 }{
-Procedures $plt.f$ added to the PLT section consist of the code that allows to continue the execution by the address stored in the corresponding GOT element.
+Procedures $plt.f$ added to the PLT section consist of the code that allows continuing the execution by the address stored in the corresponding GOT element.
 In the simplest case this code consists of }
 \iftoggle{russian-draft}{